How vision changes as you age

 Diabetic retinopathy.
 More than 10 million Americans over age 40 are known to have diabetes.
 Among known diabetics over age 40, NEI estimates that 40 percent have some degree of diabetic retinopathy that could lead to permanent vision loss.

 Other age-related eye changes

 These changes include:

-- Vitreous detachment.
-As we age, the gel-like spots and floaters" and (sometimes) flashes of light.
-This condition, called detached retina — a serious problem that can cause blindness if not treated immediately.
+Vitreous detachment.
+As we age, the gel-like vitreous inside the eye begins to liquefy and pull away from the retina, causing "spots and floaters" and (sometimes) flashes of light.
+This condition, called vitreous detachment, is usually harmless.
+But floaters and flashes of light can also signal the beginning of a detached retina — a serious problem that can cause blindness if not treated immediately.
 If you experience flashes and floaters, see your eye doctor immediately to determine the cause.

 What you can do about age-related vision changes

 Also, you need to have regular eye exams with a caring and knowledgeable optometrist or ophthalmologist.

 Be sure to discuss with your eye doctor all concerns you have about your eyes and vision.
 Discuss any history of eye problems in your family, as well as any other health problems you may have.